appium/python-client/README.md

 Since **v1.0.0**, only Python 3 is supported

+### developing version
+[selenium-4](https://github.com/appium/python-client/tree/selenium-4) branch is a developing branch to switch base selenium client version from v3 to v4.
+The branch is available as pre-release versioning like `2.0.0.a0` via pypi.

+Main differences since current v1 is the v2 can connect to invalid SSL environment like self-certificated server.
+Please take a look at the branch's README for more details.

 ## Getting the Appium Python client

 There are three ways to install and use the Appium Python client.